 The way people love social media is like the way that people love gambling.
 Most of the time you go in confident, and leave feeling worse than when you got there.

-Apps like Instagram and Facebook are designed to consume your time.
+Apps like Instagram, Facebook, and Tik Tok are designed to consume your time.
 They want to keep you on the app for as long as possible at whatever cost.
 And that’s exactly what they did.
 I checked my likes and follows and views as soon as I woke up.
 And then I would check it an hour later.
 And if I was bored or trying to avoid having a real conversation, guess where my focus was?